-I have already answered this question in one of my previous posts on Mar 12.
+I have already answered this question in one of my previous post here (How many slides should your presentation have?).
 Then why am I writing on it again?
 In the last one month I have seen umpteen number of Google searches for this.
 There are scores of people out there who are facing this question and so I thought I will nail this issue once and for all.

 The Question: How many slides for a 30/20/10 or 5 minute presentation?